rmustacc/ipd/ipd/0013/README.md

 data path allocations done on their behalf by operating system frameworks.

-To allocate and program a device with memory addresses for DMA, a device driver goes through three different steps:
+To perform DMA, all device drivers go through the following three steps to allocate memory:

-1. Allocating an opaque handle, the `ddi_dma_handle_t` which takes into account a number of the constraints that the hardware imposes.
+1. Allocating an opaque handle, the `ddi_dma_handle_t`, which takes into account a number of the constraints that the hardware imposes.
 For example, a given hardware device may require that the requested memory have a specific alignment, that it can't cross a specific sized